 Lindoe studied at AUArts (then called the Provincial Institute of Technology and Art) in 1935 before becoming an instructor in 1946.
 He is also credited as the founder of AUArts' Ceramics Department.

 New acquisitions are displayed in the reading room and on book carts by the front desk.
-You can also browse New Materials online.
+You can also browse NEW Books! online.

 Luke Lindoe Library’s Curate-A-Cart Project regularly highlights resources from our collection on specific themes.
 Submit recommended topic(s) to firstname.lastname@example.org and staff will retrieve materials for the cart or pull the materials yourself and design a display.